HaoxuanXu347/angular-biz-admin/NOTES.md

 ## how to delete a tag
 git tag -d 2_module_public_securexx git push --delete origin 2_module_public_securexx

+## how to re-tag, tag several commits into one tag
+git tag 14_role_crud_with_backend_api_fix 9bae0159704870fae87864d8126337d14c1a786e
+git push origin --tags
+with 9bae0159704870fae87864d8126337d14c1a786e being the beginning of the hash of the commit you want to tag and 14_role_crud_with_backend_api_fix being the version you want to tag.
 ```

 - `ng new angular-biz-admin --skip-git`